q1park/qcircuits/README.md

 # qcircuits
 Quantum Circuit Simulator

 example_usage.ipynb - Contains examples of the functionality for this simulator.
-Circuits are sparse matrices and states are sparse vectors. qctools.py - Creates a class object for building quantum circuits, evolving initial states, and outputting results in human-readable form gateset.py - Contains predefined standard gates for building quantum circuits circuitgrad.py - Contains functions for determining gate rotations via gradient descent
+Circuits are sparse matrices and states are sparse vectors\\

+qctools.py - Creates a class object for building quantum circuits, evolving initial states, and outputting results in human-readable form gateset.py - Contains predefined standard gates for building quantum circuits circuitgrad.py - Contains functions for determining gate rotations via gradient descent